Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Impulse

-Impulse is a meaure of the current *tactical advantage* the character has.
+Impulse is a measure of the current *tactical advantage* the character has.
 The higher the value, the greater the control they have over the battlefield.
 Impulse is: